Bite the Bullet (video game): Plot

-Bite the Bullet takes place in a futuristic, dystopic setting; mankind suffered a food crisis that resulted in the invention of "bionodes," implants that enabled humans to consume inorganic matter, but also resulted in mutations.
+Bite the Bullet takes place in a futuristic, dystopic setting; mankind suffered a food crisis that resulted in the invention of "bionodes", implants that enabled humans to consume inorganic matter, but also resulted in mutations.
 The mutated humans, dubbed "ghouls", were left behind on Earth as the rest of humanity colonized other planets in an event known as the Great Exodus.

 The game follows a pair of mercenaries.
 Chewie and Chewella, tasked with collecting DNA from Earth's ghouls by eating them.
 Collected ghoul DNA becomes part of the Compendium, a database of all organic matter and genetic information in the galaxy.
 The player's employer, Vora, is the CEO of the DarwinCorp, the megacorporation that runs the Compendium and assigns missions to the mercenaries.

 As the game progresses, Chewie and Chewella encounter members of the ghoul resistance and begin to question their mission.

 Development

 Bite the Bullet was announced by Mega Cat Studios in June 2019 via a blog entry on their official website.
-While the game is currently in development for Windows, the developers are planning on a Linux release In August 2019, Mega Cat announced that the game was also being developed for the Xbox One and Nintendo Switch.
-The game was also be released on the PlayStation 4 on February 24, 2021.
+Besides the Windows version, the game was also developed for Linux, Xbox One and Nintendo Switch.
+The game was also released on the PlayStation 4 in February 2021.

-Additionally, Mega Cat Studios is adding a Synthwave Mode, which features altered visuals and songs from synthwave musicians Waveshaper, Night Runner, Retroxx, and Magic Sword.
+Additionally, Mega Cat Studios added a Synthwave Mode, which features altered visuals and songs from synthwave musicians Waveshaper, Night Runner, Retroxx, and Magic Sword.